moonhyerin/resume/README.md

 # Hello World, I'm Hyerin.

-I'm web develop engineer.
+I'm a web development engineer.
-I ususally work with Node.js and Javascript.
+I ususally use Node.js and Javascript to develop pages.